Why Fad Diets Don't Work

 What gets measured gets managed.
 Logging food will not only put a barrier between mindless eating but also serve as a tool for you to track your progress.
 Studies have also shown people keeping a food log over a six month period lost twice as much weight as those who didn’t!

-Just eat real food!
-Choose food from the land as opposed to foods made in a factory.
+Eat real food!
+Banish once and for all pills and drinks promising silly things, and choose food from the land as opposed to foods made in a factory.
 These are foods that our bodies over thousands of years have evolved eating.

 And that’s it!
 No secrets, no magic pills or beans, potions or lotions – just sensible eating, consistency and a bit of hard work!